Code-Institute-Submissions/HTML-CSS-milestone-project/README.md

 *	Social links- to view my different social pages in a new tab
 *	Download link- to download my CV in pdf format and view it in a new tab
 ### Features I would like
 *	Examples of different coding languages I have used to best showcase what I can do

+*   A success message when the contact form is submitted
 ### Technologies used
 *	HTML5- standard language of a webpage